-ROOT CANAL IN CAMBRIDGE, SOMERVILLE & ASSEMBLY SQUARE MA
+ROOT CANAL IN CAMBRIDGE, MA & SOMERVILLE, MA

 A root canal is a treatment used to repair and save a tooth that is badly decayed or becomes infected.
 During a root canal procedure, the nerve and pulp are removed and the inside of the tooth is cleaned and sealed.
 According to American Association of Endodontists, a root canal treatment is designed to eliminate bacteria from the infected root canal, prevent reinfection of the tooth and save the natural tooth.